dansgithubuser/dlal/README.md

 todo
 ----
-- vst host, use 8bitZ as motivation
-	- linux
 - travis and appveyor
 - make raw just a mode of audio?
 - just use std::cerr instead of error reporting